total-typescript/total-typescript-book/book-content/chapters/14-configuring-typescript.md

 }
 ```

-We've seen most of these settings before, but it wouldn't hurt to do a quick rundown of what each option does:
+Here's what each setting does:

 - `skipLibCheck`: Skips type checking of declaration files, which improves compilation speed.
+We covered this in the previous chapter.
 - `target`: Specifies the ECMAScript target version for the compiled JavaScript code.
-Targeting `es2022` provides access to the most recent JavaScript features.
+Targeting `es2022` provides access to some relatively recent JavaScript features - but by the time you read this book, you might want to target a newer version.
 - `esModuleInterop`: Enables better compatibility between CommonJS and ES modules.
 - `allowJs`: Allows JavaScript files to be imported into the TypeScript project.
 - `resolveJsonModule`: Allows JSON files to be imported into your TypeScript project.
 - `moduleDetection`: The `force` option tells TypeScript to treat all `.ts` files as a module, instead of a script.
+We covered this in the previous chapter.
 - `isolatedModules`: Ensures that each file can be independently transpiled without relying on information from other files.
 - `strict`: Enables a set of strict type checking options that catch more errors and generally promote better code quality.
 - `noUncheckedIndexedAccess`: Enforces stricter type checking for indexed access operations, catching potential runtime errors.